redux-form/redux-form/docs/api/Props.md

 #### `touch(...field:string) : Function`

 > Marks the given fields as "touched" to show errors.
+This is a bound action creator, so it returns nothing.

 #### `untouch(...field:string) : Function`

 > Clears the "touched" flag for the given fields
+This is a bound action creator, so it returns nothing.

 #### `valid : boolean`